camconrad/compensator/contracts/README.md

 - `mapping(address delegator => uint256 index) public startRewardIndex` - Tracks the starting reward index for each delegator to calculate pending rewards.
 - `mapping(uint256 proposalId => uint256 timestamp) public proposalCreationTime` - Tracks when each proposal was created.
 - `uint256 constant MAX_PROPOSAL_RESOLUTION_TIME` - Maximum time a proposal can remain unresolved (30 days).
-- `mapping(uint256 proposalId => bool hasVoted) public delegateVoted` - Tracks whether the delegate has voted on a proposal.
+- `mapping(uint256 proposalId => bool hasVoted) public contractVoted` - Tracks whether the contract has voted on a proposal.
-- `mapping(uint256 proposalId => uint8 direction) public delegateVoteDirection` - Tracks the delegate's vote direction on a proposal.
+- `mapping(uint256 proposalId => uint8 direction) public contractVoteDirection` - Tracks the contract's vote direction on a proposal.
+- `struct VoteInfo` - Structure to track vote information:
+  - `uint8 direction` - The direction of the vote (0 = Against, 1 = For)
+  - `uint256 blockNumber` - The block number when the vote was cast
+  - `bytes32 txHash` - The transaction hash of the vote
+- `mapping(uint256 proposalId => VoteInfo voteInfo) public voteInfo` - Mapping to track vote information for each proposal.
 - `struct ProposalStake` - Gas-optimized structure to track individual delegator stakes on proposals:
   - `uint128 forStake` - Amount staked in support of a proposal (sufficient for COMP amounts)
   - `uint128 againstStake` - Amount staked against a proposal (sufficient for COMP amounts)
 - `mapping(uint256 proposalId => mapping(address delegator => ProposalStake stake)) public proposalStakes` - Mapping to track stakes for each proposal by each delegator.
 - `mapping(uint256 proposalId => uint256 amount) public totalStakesFor` - Total stakes "For" each proposal.
 - `mapping(uint256 proposalId => uint256 amount) public totalStakesAgainst` - Total stakes "Against" each proposal.
-- `mapping(uint256 proposalId => uint8 outcome) public proposalOutcomes` - Tracks the outcome of each proposal (0 = not resolved, 1 = For won, 2 = Against won).
+- `mapping(uint256 proposalId => ProposalOutcome outcome) public proposalOutcomes` - Tracks the outcome of each proposal.
-- `address public voteRecorder` - The address of the trusted off-chain service that can record votes.
-- `uint256 public voteRecorderLastUpdate` - Timestamp when the vote recorder was last updated.
-- `uint256 public constant VOTE_RECORDER_UPDATE_DELAY` - Minimum time between vote recorder updates (24 hours).
-- `address public pendingVoteRecorder` - Pending new vote recorder address.
-- `uint256 public voteRecorderUpdateTime` - Timestamp when the pending vote recorder can be confirmed.
-- `address public voteRecorderUpdateProposer` - Address that proposed the pending vote recorder update.
 - `uint256 public blocksPerDay` - Number of blocks per day for proposal timing calculations (default: 6500 for mainnet).
 - `enum ProposalOutcome` - Type-safe enum for proposal outcomes:
   - `NotResolved`